derricks/derricks.github.io/chapter_book_thoughts.md

   * Premise: Half-vampire, half-fairy girl has standard lower grade school adventures but with supernatural elements
   * General thoughts: This is a cute series about a girl who straddles two different worlds.
 I'm sure it will appeal to those former Goth parents who have to deal with fairy-loving (and not Faerie-loving) children.
 Note that the most notable aspect of vampires is solved by having her dad drink "red juice."
   * Social commentary: Maybe there's something to be said for a girl who's the child of two very different backgrounds, but honestly there doesn't seem to be much here to abstract to, say, the experience of a biracial child.

-_Clementine_ series, Sara Pennypacker
-  * Premise: Adventures of an eight-year-old as she navigates schools, friendships, etc.
-  * General thoughts: Ooh, boy, Clementine seems like a handful, which resonates with us.
-High-energy, smart, determined, and willful like our daughter, she would probably be classified as "spirited."
-There are some complex things going on in these books, and the writing is decent.
-  * Social commentary: Clementine (Caucasian) is gifted at math!
-Hooray for a book that a) makes math talent seem desirable and b) has girls enjoying it.
-Her own family clearly lives more paycheck-to-paycheck, while her "best friend" (it's complicated) clearly has a lot more money.

-_A Boy Called Bat_, Elana K. Arnold
-  * Premise: An autistic boy is determined to keep a baby skunk his veterinarian mom brings home
-  * General thoughts: This is a sweet, gentle book (the first in a series), and you really feel for Bat even as you see his mom's point about wild animals not being good pets.
-  * Social commentary: Bat is autistic, and the book tries to give you a view of what it's like to be inside Bat.
-There's a fair amount going on between the lines: Are kids teasing him or being sincere, his parents are divorced, and his father seems to be having a midlife crisis.
-You also get to see how Bat's autism affects his interactions with everyone, including kids who want to be friends and his sister.

 _Sophie Mouse_ series, Poppy Green
   * Premise: Random adventures of anthropomorphized animals